amcginlay/ops-manager-automation/README.md

 - [Step 1](./jumpbox-gcp/README.md) - Establish an SSH session on a pristine Ubuntu jumpbox, authenticated with `gcloud auth login`
 - [Step 2](./ops-manager-gcp/README.md) - Install a fresh instance of Ops Manager
-- [Step 3](./product-infrastructure/README.md) - Lay down the infrastructure for PAS and/or PKS

 Now you can continue to learn about the scripts or jump right in with [some examples](#putting-it-all-together) ...